 Choosing from thousands of funds can be daunting for novice investors

-To make it easier, Moneywise has updated its 50 top funds for beginners with seven new funds for 2019.
-Whether you prefer active or passive funds, we’ll have an option to suit you
+To make it easier, Moneywise has a list of 50 top funds for beginners that we’ve updated with eight new funds for 2020.

 Active funds have the potential to perform better than index trackers, but there is the risk that the fund manager may make the wrong decision.